 Pallavi P. Patwari, MD, is the medical director for pediatric sleep medicine.
 Board-certified in general pediatrics and pediatric critical care medicine, she oversees comprehensive sleep medicine services for infants and children affected by the full spectrum of sleep disorders, including those with rare or complex medical issues.
 She has a special interest in pediatric hypoventilation and the influence of critical illness on sleep in pediatrics.

-Akbar Razvi is a clinical audiologist.
+Akbar Razvi, AuD, is a clinical audiologist.
 As a member of the craniofacial team, he helps diagnose and treat children with hearing conditions.
 His services include diagnostic evaluation and vestibular assessment and rehabilitation.
 He also offers auditory rehabilitation, including amplification and auditory osseointegrated implants (Baha).

 Behnoosh Shayegan, MD, is a pediatric anesthesiologist.
 She has experience in caring for patients of all ages (including preterm infants) with complex conditions.
 Her clinical interests include airway management in children and anesthesia for complex head and face procedures.